Docs Menu

 • If you are restoring from Serverless Continuous Backup, you can only use a Date & Time within the last 72 hours.
 Serverless instances don't support restoring from an oplog entry.

-• For M10+ dedicated clusters running MongoDB 4.2 or higher, Atlas will restore Atlas Search index definitions from a Cloud Backup snapshot.
-Atlas doesn't restore the index data, so the mongot processes perform initial syncs for all restored index definitions.
+• For M10+ dedicated clusters running MongoDB 4.2 or higher, Atlas restores Atlas Search index definitions from a Cloud Backup snapshot.
+Atlas doesn't restore search index data, so the mongot processes perform initial syncs for all restored search index definitions.
 If you've defined large search indexes on your cluster, you might experience delays during snapshot restorations.

 Note